Understanding and Implementing Brand Positioning Models

 This mostly applies to corporate brands who use purpose-driven branding to position themselves.

 A key example?
-Tech behemoth, Apple.
+The tech giant Apple.
 Their wordmark ‘Think Different’ instantly gets to the heart of their brand and sets them apart from their competitors.
-Imagine if they’d settled on ‘we make computers’ – they would be unrecognisable as the brand we know today.
+Imagine if they’d settled on ‘we make computers.’
+They would be unrecognisable as the brand we know today!

 What are its benefits?